cernadasjuan/global-id-validator/README.md

 A TypeScript library for validating various global identification numbers like passports, tax ids, social security numbers, and more.

+The global-id-validator library supports validation for:

+- 🇺🇸 United States: SSN, Passport
+- 🇨🇦 Canada: SIN
+- 🇦🇷 Argentina: DNI, CUIT, CUIL
+- 🇧🇷 Brazil: CPF, CNPJ

+More validators will be added in the future, feel free to contribute with your own! :)

 ## Installation

 ```bash